-This grand tour of western India takes us through four states, after searching for Sind Sparrow and Rufous-vented Prinia in the Punjab wetlands we head south for Indian Spotted-creeper and wintering Yellow-eyed Stock Doves in Rajasthan before heading west to the 'The Golden City of India'; Jaisalmer.
+This grand tour of western India takes us through four states, after searching for Sind Sparrow and Rufous-vented Grass-babbler in the Punjab wetlands we head south for Indian Spotted-creeper and wintering Yellow-eyed Stock Doves in Rajasthan before heading west to the 'The Golden City of India'; Jaisalmer.
 Though it is a wonderful, historic and scenic city the draw for us is the Great Indian Bustard, as it teeters on the brink of extinction.
-Heading south, via the spectacle of 'The cranes of Keechan' into the dry-state of Gujarat birds are literally everywhere.
+Heading south, via the spectacle of 'The cranes of Keechan' into the dry-state of Gujarat where birds are literally everywhere.

 Visiting four areas we take in some of India's rarest species amid spectacular scenery with masses of game - Indian Wild Ass, cats, Blackbuck, Spotted Hyena and a chance of Leopard.
 Green Avadavat, Hypocolius, White-naped Tit, Sykes's Nightjar, Mottled Wood Owl, Indian Eagle Owl, Stoliczka's Bushchat, Macqueen's Bustard to name a few of the particularly noteworthy species before we fly across to Maharashtra in search of the Forest Owlet, a species that went missing for 113 years until it was rediscovered in 1997.